 Preston Robert Tisch Institute for Global Sport

-Had his first taste of the Metaverse on Roblox that grew into his coaching city leaders on their Metaverse strategies.
-His students are profiling the Metaverse in sports for the Conference of Mayors.
+Had his first taste of emerging technologies on Roblox, which later grew into coaching city leaders on their emerging technologies strategies.
+His students are profiling emerging technologies in sports for the US Conference of Mayors.

 Dustin C. Jones, JD